gbif/hp-north-america/community.md

 [**Network**](#networks): a community of installations, publishers, and nodes working together on a specific topic or domain to facilitate and increase sharing of relevant biodiversity data.

-[**Installation**](#installations): a method for publishing data to GBIF, commonly an Integrated Publishing Toolkit (IPT) but also includes Symbiota and other methods, that is managed by an organization.
+[**Installation**](#installations): a method for publishing data to GBIF that is managed by an organization, most commonly an Integrated Publishing Toolkit (IPT) but also includes Symbiota and other methods.

 [**Collections Management System (CMS)**](#cms): is software that provides for the documentation of a collection.
 They provide access to information about an institution's collections and objects to academic researchers, institutional volunteers, and the public, increasingly through online methods.
 A CMS may also provide the ability to publish data.